BIM2TWIN-Team/DTP_API/README.md

 10-Oct-22 13:49:35 : DTP_API - END SESSION
 ```

-## Control via XML configuration file
+## Control via YAML configuration file

-XML configuration file is used to generalize the integration and push certain information from the code to the
+Configuration file is used to generalize the integration and push certain information from the code to the
 external configuration file to make the implementation general and easy to maintain.

 ### DTP configuration file